 - I’ve learned so much from my readers!
 I’ve been fortunate to have such engaged readers who provide lots of great advice and input in the comments.
 And everyone is so kind.
 Thank you!

 - Some readers have become in-person friends.
-I’ve done so meet ups at genealogy conferences and that’s always a treat.
+I’ve done some meet ups at genealogy conferences, which always adds to the conference enjoyment.
+I’ve even been recognized at conferences by people I hadn’t prearranged to meet!

 - I research more often.
 I’m confident that without this blog I would not research as much.
 My 30 x 30 challenges, in particular, really keep focused on the research.